Gaskoin Richard Morden Wright

-Gaskoin Richard Morden Wright (18 April 1860 – 10 September 1923) was an English surgeon and missionary who founded the St Luke's Hospital of Nablus while he served with the Church Mission Society(CMS).
-St. Lukes Hospital remains the only charitable hospital in Nablus, Palestine as of 2022.
+Gaskoin Richard Morden Wright (18 April 1860 – 10 September 1923) was an English surgeon and missionary who founded the St Luke's Hospital of Nablus while he served with the Church Mission Society (CMS).
+St. Luke's Hospital remains the only charitable hospital in Nablus, Palestine as of 2022.
 Wright attended Surrey County School and St. Bartholomew's Teaching Hospital.
 He also published on the use of turpentine in gallstone disease.
 He was registered as a surgeon and physician in 1883.
 In 1890 he was accepted by the CMS working initially in Uganda.
-In October 1893, Wright went to Palestine, where he had his largest impact.
+In October 1893.
+Wright went to Palestine, where he had his largest impact.
 Wright died in 1923 in Metheringham, Lincolnshire, England.

 Early life

-Wright was born on the 18th of April 1860, in Wickhambrook, Suffolk, England.
+Wright was born on 18 April 1860 in Wickhambrook, Suffolk, England.
 He was born to Morden Carthew Wright (1836–1886) and Arabella Hutfield Sherry (1837–1881).
-Wright grew up in Surgery, Wickhambrook, Suffolk, England.
 Wright had several brothers and sisters, including his brother Sacheverel Henry Wright (1863–1937), sister Amelia Ann Frances Wright (1864–1864), brother William Carthew Wright (1865–), and brother Percy Edward Wright (1867–1945).
 Wright lived in Surrey until he was 11, when he moved to Walworth Road, Lambeth, London, England.
 He and his family continued living there until 1881, when he moved to 128 Walworth Road, Newington, London, England, with his father.